pmagdon/cloud_detection/docs/source/introduction.rst

 method is applied by (5) and by (8) making use of Markov Random Fields.
 (3) uses supervised classification and creates a training set which determines typical reflectance features of clouds and then employs it for cloud detection.
 Another option is to make use of the relationship between clouds and their shadows, like 6 and 7, where the cloud identification is shadow oriented.
-Shadow pixel are often masked since they represent an obstacle for remote sensing applications, like clouds.
 More advanced cloud detection methods make use of machine learning and multi feature fusion to distinguish clouds from Earth surface (17).

 Despite the large number of approaches in the field of cloud detection, there are a smaller number of studies for the